We have heard the call for help. We are here to answer the call.

 Tracey has more than 15 years of management experience in the Health Care and Hospitality field. articularly effective in assessing and resolving operational and organizational problems to increase efficiencies and productivity, while reducing operating costs.
 With a background in sales and marketing, Tracey is working to get the word out about Canadian Funeral Peer Support.
 With many years devoted to volunteering Tracey has sat on numerous boards including the Rotary Club of Kanata Sunrise, Kanata Chamber of Commerce and the Irish Society

-Katie is a licensed Funeral Director / Embalmer of 12 years, with a total of 17 years serving the funeral industry.
+Katie is a licensed Funeral Director / Embalmer of 13 years, with a total of 18 years serving the funeral industry.
 She understands what many Funeral Professionals face daily.
 Katie’s career began with her high school co-op and she has worked with both family owned funeral homes and corporations.
-With many accomplishments in the pre-planning division, her passion remains in the prep room.
 Katie enjoys reading, racing sailboats, gardening and cooking.
 She has a kind partner and an infant son who is a wicked delight.

 Glenda Cole, CFSP.
 Funeral Director with Atlantic Funeral Homes (Halifax Chapel).
 Glenda is a graduate of the Funeral Service Program at NSCC Kingstec Campus, class of 2012.
 Glenda started working in Funeral Service in 2006 at McArthur Bros. & MacNeil Funeral Home in Cornwall, Ontario, first as a Funeral Director Assistant, then as a Funeral Director Apprentice to F.X.
 Curry.
 In 2010 Glenda and her husband (late Don 2018),Read more...